-On the schedule, I am providing information about relevant chapters in the 8th edition of Cell and Molecular Biology: Concepts and Experiments, by Gerald Karp.
+On the schedule, I am providing information about relevant chapters in the 9th edition of Cell and Molecular Biology: Concepts and Experiments by Gerald Karp, Janet Iwasa and Wallace Marshall.
 However, I am not requiring that you purchase and/or read the textbook.
-Exams will cover material that is presented in lecture materials, in class meetings, and in the classroom exercises.
+Exams will cover material that is presented in lecture recordings and materials, class meetings, and in the classroom exercises.
 The textbook can be used as a reference to help clarify your understanding of this material.
-Some students find this very helpful, while other students don't use the textbook at all.
-In deciding whether or not to purchase the textbook, consider what study strategies are most productive for you.
+Some students find this very helpful, while other students don't find the textbook useful at all.
+In deciding whether to purchase the textbook, consider what study strategies are most productive for you.
+A used copy of the 8th edition of Karp would be a useful, cost-effective alternative to the most recent edition.
+Two copies of the 9th edition have been placed on reserve at Baker-Berry Library.